yashingle1207/matlab-digit-classifier-CNN-pruning/README.md

 ## Why This Project Matters

 Embedded ML is not only about getting a model to run.
 It is about making the model fit within real hardware limits: memory, storage, energy, and deployment tooling.
 This project connects CNN optimization in MATLAB with hardware-aware validation for an MCU-class target.

-The coursework demonstrates the practical tradeoff between model accuracy and embedded constraints, especially where Flash/RAM profiling and energy profiling matter as much as validation accuracy.

 ## System Workflow